maliik-ali/language-trainer/README.md

 # Research Key Takeaways

-- Need to learn a new languages when they move to a place where most people speak in a different languages.
+- Need to learn a new language when they move to a place where most people speak in different languages.
-- Learning apps don’t provide in depth knowledge
+- Learning apps don’t provide in-depth knowledge
-- Too many reminders and same kinds of questions
+- Too many reminders and the same kinds of questions

 # Project Requirements/ Tools: